Marketing Hot Takes: What We’re Watching Closely

 Is TikTok Becoming More Influential Than Instagram for Leasing?

-Authentic, low-edit videos consistently outperform curated feeds.
-Apartment walkthroughs, amenity clips, neighborhood highlights, and “day-in-the-life” videos are becoming a top discovery point for younger renters.
+Short-form, authentic, low-edit videos consistently outperform curated feeds.
+Apartment walkthroughs, amenity clips, neighborhood highlights, and “day-in-the-life” videos are becoming a top discovery point for younger renters, and are generating higher engagement onall digital channels, especially Google.

-In high-traffic lobbies or properties with staffing challenges, updated kiosks may offer smart backup coverage.
+Tech-integrated kiosks with AI, CRM visibility, and self-guided touring flows are starting to trend again.
+In high-traffic lobbies or properties with staffing challenges, these updated kiosks may offer smart backup coverage.

 Are Reviews More Powerful Than Price Adjustments?